The 5 dysfunctions of a team have derailed corporations. Here’s how to prevent them from undermining your business.

 THE TAKEAWAY: As the old saying goes, if something’s not worth doing right, it’s not worth doing.
 Target Canada lacked commitment to its northern expansion, a misstep that cost the company $2 billion.
 Following through on great ideas is almost as important as having great ideas in the first place.

 4. Avoidance of Accountability

-Houston-based Enron became one of the biggest energy companies in the world after helping to deregulate utilities in the 1990s.
+THE SITUATION: Houston-based Enron became one of the biggest energy companies in the world after helping to deregulate utilities in the 1990s.

-In addition to the internal subterfuge, Enron also pressured outside accounting firm Arthur Andersen to ignore the glaring transgressions in its auditing.
+In addition to internal subterfuge, Enron also pressured outside accounting firm Arthur Andersen to ignore the glaring transgressions in its auditing.

 5. Inattention to Results

-Lululemon built a strong brand in the early 2000s, embracing the burgeoning yoga movement to become the de facto official apparel provider of yoga practitioners.
+THE SITUATION: Lululemon built a strong brand in the early 2000s, embracing the burgeoning yoga movement to become the de facto official apparel provider of yoga practitioners.